International Phonetic Alphabet to learn French Pronunciation

 English speakers, the good news is that you already know how to pronounce 60% of the French sounds.
 What you still have to learn is to pronounce 3 more consonants and 10 vowels!
 And you’ll be able to pronounce most of the French sounds.
 Of course, there are specific pronunciation difficulties that depend on the mother tongue of the learner.
 Here is a list of the main pronunciation difficulties for English speakers when learning French.

-International phonetic alphabet (IPA video)
+International Phonetic Alphabet (IPA video)

 Check the video below, where I show you how to use the International Phonetic Alphabet (IPA) to learn all the French sounds and practice the French pronunciation.